 Experiment to see what time frame works best for your hair.

 Once the coconut oil has been removed, and your hair feels clean, you don’t need to do much else.
 I personally don’t condition my hair with conditioner after treatment, but, again, see what works best for your hair.
 After a coconut oil hair treatment, I usually blow dry and style my hair.
 This extra step allows me to go a few days without needing to shampoo again.
-Over the next week, I usually wash my hair 1-2 times, and apply dry shampoo as needed.
+Over the next week, I usually wash my hair 1-2 times, and apply dry shampoo (this homemade version or this Innersense product) as needed.

 Have you tried using coconut oil as a hair mask?
 What did you think?